jordanmkainos/test/README.md

 ## ##

-An example is shown, can you find the mouse?
+An example gif is shown below, can you find the mouse?

 ![alt text](reverseProxy.gif)